bbauska/front-end-web-ui/README.md

 Primary refers to blue in for the first, light blue success refers to the green color, then you have warning which would be a pale yellow color, and then danger, which is a red color.

-o, these are default colors that were set up in Bootstrap.
+These are default colors that were set up in Bootstrap.

 And then the href setup, with the mailto here, and then following that, you have the.